 Post B’nai Mitzvah Paid CRS Internship (7th/8th Grade)*

-Post-B’nai Mitzvah students earn money through our PAID internship program while strengthening their resume and connection to the Jewish community!
-Students attend 3 meetings throughout the year and complete 25 hours of hands on work in one of the departments at CRS through one-hour-per-week sessions.
+Post-B’nai Mitzvah students can earn money through our PAID internship program while strengthening their resume and connection to the Jewish community!
+Students attend 3 dinner meetings throughout the year and complete 25 hours of hands on work in one of the departments at CRS through one-hour-per-week sessions.
 This work teaches students about networking and leadership skills that are essential for their future success.

 Confirmation Program (10th Grade)